-Post Today, a daily Thai language business oriented newspaper recently featured the launch of Robert Walters’ Salary Survey launch.
+Post Today, a daily Thai language business oriented newspaper recently featured the launch of Robert Walters’ Salary Survey.
 Quoting the survey, Post Today reported that Thailand’s job market is set to remain stable in 2018.

-Gerrit Bouckaert, Country Manager of Thailand & Vietnam, Robert Walters stated that, “Overall In 2018, we see the hiring situation as remaining positive and stable in Thailand.
+Gerrit Bouckaert, Managing Director of Thailand & Vietnam, Robert Walters stated that, “Overall In 2018, we see the hiring situation as remaining positive and stable in Thailand.
 The economic climate is good, but has seen challenges over the past few years and these will probably remain to a degree, and affect certain hiring.”

 With regards to the different disciplines, Gerrit stated that IT professions with both solid technical and leadership skills will continue to remain in demand, while sales and marketing candidates with change management experience will be sought after as firms continue to reorganise their structures and make their teams leaner, reducing costs.

-For a more in-depth look at our expectations for the recruitment market in Thailand, request your free copy of Salary Survey today.
+For a more in-depth look at our expectations for the recruitment market in Thailand, download your free copy of the Salary Survey today.

 Robert Walters Singapore launched the 2018 Salary Survey – Greater China and South East Asia on the 23rd of November 2017.
 Now in its nineteenth edition, it is the most comprehensive review of professional salaries and recruitment trends around the world.